 Strolling in the Bronx, one aspect arrests me every time: Homogeneity.
 Block after block, street after street, a never ending treadmill of bodegas, tenements, hair salons, C-TOWN supermarkets, strip malls, and laundries.
 I ask myself, “Wasn’t I just here before?”
-I become an explorer lost wandering the Sahara; I retrace my footsteps.
+I become an explorer lost wandering; I retrace my footsteps.

 And then . . .
 There is the ceaseless cacophony of Spanish speakers, buses, and autos.
 The chaotic maze of streets leads me to fantasize walking thru a painting by de Chirico.
 The copious signage for SHOES, SHIRTS, PIZZA, etc. hints at shabby decadence.
-The never too distant fast food joint hints at obesity in a quality food desert.
-The din of distant cars on the Cross Bronx or Major Deegan hint at childhood asthma.
+The never too distant fast food joint hints at obesity in a relative food desert.
+The din of distant cars on the Cross Bronx or Major Deegan hint at the childhood asthma that I, too, had.
 I momentarily immerse myself in the urban grid.

 After many hours, I spy an elevated subway stop in the far distance.
 I take the next southbound train back to Manhattan.
 I must return to the Bronx soon.
 The outer boroughs beckon.